 Top Eight Building a Custom Home Expensive Items One: Insulation

 Insulation can be quite expensive, but it will also pay for itself quickly.
 Be sure to get the best insulation and make sure it is top quality.
-Do not settle for lesser products.
+Do not settle for lesser Leads.
 A thick layer of the best closed cell insulation is a wise investment.

 Electrical wiring is costly not because of materials, but because of labor.
 Your home must be wired by a licensed electrician.
 It is well worth it to make sure your home uses electricity safely and efficiently.